EllaBellaSmella/TEAZE/README.md

 This README file has the steps on how to use the robot and then a section explaining the process of development and creation of my tea-tastic bot!

-Teaze has 4 easy steps to ensure you have the perfect cup of tea!
+teazE has 4 easy steps to ensure you have the perfect cup of tea!

 Each step is controlled by a button so you can make your tea just the way you like it.
 Each button is labeled so you know which button does what because even though I’ve put